vuejs/pinia/packages/docs/cookbook/composing-stores.md

 # Composing Stores

-Composing stores is about having stores that use each other and there is one rule to follow:
+Composing stores is about having stores that use each other's state / methods, and this is supported in Pinia.
+There is one rule to follow:

 If **two or more stores use each other**, they cannot create an infinite loop through _getters_ or _actions_.
 They cannot **both** directly read each other state in their setup function: